jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ## Phase 6: ProductDetail Component

-You now want to map out all of the products in your JSX.
-Yoo will do this by using the `ProductDetail` Component as a child that will be nested inside the `Products` component.
+You now want to list all of the products in your JSX using the `.map` array method.
+You will do this by using the `ProductDetail` Component as a child that will be nested inside the `Products` component.
 The `ProductDetail` component should take the id, image, name, and price as props and render everything inside a wrapper div like below:

 ![product-detail][product-detail-1]

-In order for CSS stylings to be applied correctly, classNames must be identical.
+In order for CSS stylings to be applied correctly, classNames in your project must be identical to the ones in the images.

 Now in your `Products` Component, map through your products using the `ProductDetail` Component like below.